-The Company is exposed to interest rate risk as its bank accounts and a term deposit earn interest income at variable rates.
-The Company mainly invests in fixed interest rates short-term investments that are considered to be low risk.
+The Company is exposed to interest rate risk as its bank accounts earn interest income at a variable rate of approximately 1.5%.

 b.
 Currency Risk

 The Company operates in Canada and is therefore not exposed to significant foreign exchange risk arising from transactions denominated in a foreign currency.